-- Approaching/avoiding the officer
+- approaching / avoiding the officer;

-- Fear, stress or unusual silence
+- fear, stress or unusual silence;

-- Unusual behaviour and/or attitude
+- unusual behaviour and/or attitude;

-- Appearance (injuries, scars, clothing, belongings, etc.)
+- appearance (injuries, scars, clothing, belongings, etc.).

-Provision of information is a key element in ensuring effective access to the asylum procedure.
+The provision of information is a key element in ensuring effective access to the asylum procedure.
 As a first-contact official, your role is to make sure that people who may wish to apply for international protection are able to do so.
 Therefore you need to proactively provide them with information on the right to apply for asylum, including on the rights and obligations it triggers.